 Toy Poodles are not necessarily more prone to getting sick than other dog breeds.
 However, their small size and specific health vulnerabilities, such as dental problems and luxating patella, require diligent care and monitoring.
 Regular veterinary check-ups, a balanced diet, exercise, and proper grooming can help prevent many health issues and ensure the overall well-being of your Toy Poodle.

-It's crucial to work with a reputable breeder who prioritizes health and genetic testing to reduce the risk of hereditary conditions.
+It's crucial to work with a reputable breeder who prioritises health and genetic testing to reduce the risk of hereditary conditions.
 Additionally, staying informed about common health issues in the breed and being proactive in addressing them can help your Toy Poodle lead a long and healthy life.